thirdwavellc/chef-liferay/README.md

 # Platforms

-Currently only tested on Ubuntu 12.04, but should play nice within the Debian family.
+Tested on Ubuntu 12.04, but should play nice within the Debian family.
+Initial support for RHEL distros has been added, but is not as thoroughly tested at the moment.

 # Usage